Booming Business in Southern Belize’s Tourism Industry

 Several years ago, Placencia was considered a remote fishing village; abundant with natural beauty and resources, but relatively hard to get to.
 Thankfully in recent years it is easier to reach and is fast becoming much less of a secret!

 Placencia is a peninsula, approximately 14-miles long, in southern Belize.
-Anyone who has had the pleasure of driving down the Hummingbird Highway into the village, will have driven down a gorgeous highway with mountains and tropical forests.
-Rustic Mayan villages dot the landscape, before you enter the northern part of the peninsula, parts of which are barely wider than the one road that leads to its southern tip!
+Anyone who has had the pleasure of driving down the Hummingbird Highway into the village will have driven down a gorgeous highway with mountains and tropical forests.
+Rustic Mayan villages dot the landscape before you enter the northern part of the peninsula, parts of which are barely wider than the one road that leads to its southern tip!
 As you enter, you’ll perhaps notice a resemblance to the natural and open landscape of South Carolina.

 You soon enter what looks like 1940’s Florida in Maya Beach, with several highly-rated resorts, and many hand-painted signs and rustic wooden guesthouses.
-Further along you reach the Garifuna Village of Seine Bight, where you will find amazing local food, drumming, and an authentic Central American/Caribbean village.
+Further along, you reach the Garifuna Village of Seine Bight, where you will find amazing local food, drumming, and an authentic Central American/Caribbean village.
 At the southern tip of this peninsula – where the paved road was only built in 2011 – you will enter Placencia Village.

 Unlike all-inclusive resort cities that line Mexico and the US, where guests tend to stay in the confines of their resort, the village IS the experience.
 Locals, tourists, and expats (along with the beach dogs!) all hang out together.
 It is a very playful, warm, and friendly experience.
-Placencia is known to have far more than its share of world-class dining, along with exceptional and affordable local dining options.
+Placencia is known to have far more than its share of world-class dining, along with affordable local dining options.
 The pier at the very tip has fishermen who come in with their local catches daily.
-Additionally, farmer’s markets can be found throughout the village.
+Additionally, farmer’s markets are found throughout the village.

 The Simplicity of the Village

-As far as your eye can see, throughout the peninsula, you are surrounded by the sparkling Caribbean Sea, palm trees, exotic birds and flowers, and everything from wood shacks on stilts, to luxury homes.
+As far as your eye can see, throughout the peninsula, surrounding you are by the sparkling Caribbean Sea, palm trees, exotic birds and flowers, and everything from wood shacks on stilts, to luxury homes.
 Add to this, the unique excursions available from Placencia, including private islands, world-class snorkeling and diving, Monkey River, Cockscomb, and many more – you’ll find there is plenty to do both in and from Placencia.

 Recently, Placencia has been gaining momentum more than ever with major up and coming resorts opening on the peninsula.